Smokers with diabetes and hypertension at higher risk of Cardiovascular events

 #icancare #diabetesandSmoking #smoking #quittobacco #icancareapp #CVDandsmoking

-Understanding the Link Between Smoking Cessation and Reduced Type 2 Diabetes Risk.
-Relevance of ICanCaRe program.
+Understanding the Link Between Smoking Cessation and Reduced Type 2 Diabetes Risk

 In a groundbreaking collaboration, the World Health Organization (WHO), the International Diabetes Federation (IDF), and the University of Newcastle have released a policy brief emphasizing the significant health benefits of quitting smoking, particularly in relation to type 2 diabetes.